• {Click here for PDF version}

 Now I am drinking a warm mug of peppermint tea while trying to trust the chain of thoughts that brought me here.
 Perhaps I was bored with thinking about the lover’s brother’s hand.
 Or perhaps I’m masochistic.
 For, against my better judgment, once I initially fantasized about him, my body immediately began germinating feelings for the lover’s brother, as one might germinate seeds near a heat source following a period of dormancy.
 The lover’s brother was the body that woke me up from a long spell.
 In this incantation he is a sexual creature, and I am not.
 But I somehow grew feelings for him, and he deployed me as one might deploy a cup to drink a beverage.
 And though I did not pronounce my feelings, he could surely feel them at a distance—for all sentient beings are psychically connected to one another, not because of magic, but because all of our bodies are shared.
 So I wrote him a letter.
 I had a lovely time, I said.
 I had a lovely time too, he responded, feigning enthusiasm, as I am feigning distance from myself, and so too from him, by writing this.
 For if he did not pretend to be warm I would think him cold in his distance, and if I did not present my experience in this distant a fashion, you might think I get hot too soon.
 But it was a hot evening, I think as I finish—a lie I also whisper into the lover’s brother’s ear as I fall asleep next to his body hoping, for once, this night won’t be the last.

 Claire Donato lives in Brooklyn, NY, and is the author of Burial (Tarpaulin Sky Press, 2013), a not-novel novel, and The Second Body (Poor Claudia, 2016; Tarpaulin Sky Press, reissue forthcoming).
-Her writing has appeared or is forthcoming in publications including The Believer, BOMB, Territory, Poetry Society of America, DIAGRAM, Bennington Review, The Brooklyn Rail, Fanzine, and The Elephants.
+Her writing has appeared or is forthcoming in publications including The Believer, BOMB, Territory, DIAGRAM, Bennington Review, The Brooklyn Rail, and Fanzine.
 Currently, she teaches in the MFA/BFA Writing Program at Pratt Institute, where she received the 2020-2021 Distinguished Teacher Award, and is at work on a number of writing projects, including a novel, a collection of short stories, and a full-length LP of songs.

 SHARE

-Previous Post: Five Poems from The Star-Spangled Brand by Marcelo Morales, translated from Spanish by Kristin Dykstra Next Post: Three Texts by Phoebe Glick
+Previous Post: Five Poems from The Star-Spangled Brand by Marcelo Morales, trans. from Spanish by Kristin Dykstra Next Post: Three Texts by Phoebe Glick

 Archives